 - Add the softened butter and cream cheese to the bowl of a stand mixer fitted with the paddle attachment.

-- Whip the butter and cream cheese together on medium speed until creamy and smooth (about 2 minutes). *Make sure to scrape down the sides and bottom of the bowl during the process.
+- Whip the butter and cream cheese together on medium speed until creamy and smooth (about 2 minutes).

-- Add the confectioners’ sugar, coconut milk, vanilla extract, coconut extract, and salt to the mixer while it’s running at a low speed. *Make sure to scrape down the sides and bottom of the bowl during the process.
+Scrape down the sides and bottom of the bowl during the process. - Add the confectioners’ sugar, coconut milk, vanilla extract, coconut extract, and salt to the mixer while it’s running at a low speed.

-- Increase the mixer speed to high and continue mixing for about 3 minutes. *If the frosting is too thin, add additional powdered sugar ¼ cup at a time until the right consistency has been achieved.
-If the frosting is too thick, add coconut milk until it’s the right consistency.
+If the frosting is too thin, add additional powdered sugar ¼ cup at a time until it reaches the right consistency.
+If it’s too thick, add coconut milk until it reaches the right consistency.

 How to assemble Coconut Cake

-Using a large serrated knife, slice a thin layer off the tops of the cake layers to create a flat surface.
+Using a large serrated knife, slice a thin layer off the tops of the layers to create a flat surface.

 - Place the third layer on top of the frosted second layer.
 Spread the remaining frosting on the top and sides of the cake.